fiskaltrust/middleware/rfcs/192-fr-copy-receipt-performance.md

 One way to do that would be to not count every CopyReceipt in the `ftJournalFR` table but only find the latest one and increase its count by one.

+If we find a non copy receipt with the same `cbReceiptReference` as the `cbPreviousReceiptReference` we can return 0 directly.

 ```cs
 private async Task<int> GetCountOfExistingCopiesAsync(string cbPreviousReceiptReference)
 {